mustafalhamadsa/resume_selector/README.md

 # resume_selector
 Naïve Bayes Classifier to predict whether a given resume text is flagged or not with training data consisting of 125 resumes with 33 flagged resumes and 92 non flagged resumes.
-Could practically used to screen resumes in companies.
+Could practically be used to screen resumes in companies.

 Dataset curtosy of Kaggle: https://www.kaggle.com/samdeeplearning/deepnlp